frephs/IS24-AM21/documentation_wip/network_protocol.md

         ServerConnectionHandler -) Client : listener.lobbyFull()
     else Lobby is not full
          ServerConnectionHandler -> Controller : controller.joinLobby(socketId, gameId)
-         Note over Controller, ServerConnectionHandler:  The client who joined a lobby get's the info of <br> the players already inside the lobby.
+         Note over Controller, ServerConnectionHandler:  The client who joined a lobby gets the info of <br> the players already inside the lobby.
 (Tokens, nicknames)
         Controller -) ServerConnectionHandler : listener.lobbyInfo(...)
         ServerConnectionHandler -) Client : listener.lobbyInfo(...)
         loop for each client in the menu